akshaywaghmare-atlan/atlanhack/README.md

 ## Extending this application to other SQL sources

-1. Make sure you add the required SQLAlchemy dialect using poetry.
-For ex. to add Snowflake dialect, `poetry add snowflake-sqlalchemy`
+1. Make sure you add the required SQLAlchemy dialect using uv.
+For ex. to add Snowflake dialect, `uv add snowflake-sqlalchemy`
 2. Update SQL queries in [`sql`](app/sql) directory
 3. Update the DB_CONFIG in the [`app/clients`](app/clients) directory
 4. Run the application using the development guide